jeffrutledge/dotfiles/README.md

 # Dotfiles

 Uses GNU `stow`.
-Directories starting with `_` are not meant to be stowed.
+Files and Directories starting with `_` are not meant to be stowed.

 ## Usage
 Run `stow_group.sh [dotfile group]`.